...Ready for It?: Commercial performance

 In the United States, "...Ready for It?" debuted and peaked at number four on the Billboard Hot 100 chart dated September 23, 2017, becoming Swift's 22nd top 10-song and 14th top 10-debut.
 It also became her 13th number-one song on the Digital Songs chart and opened at 35 on the Pop Songs chart, where it eventually peaked at number 12.
 On other Billboard charts, "...Ready for It?" peaked at number 10 on Adult Pop Songs, number 26 on Adult Contemporary, and number 37 on Rhythmic.
 In July 2018, the Recording Industry Association of America awarded the single a double-platinum certification in recognition of two million units sold in the United States.

 Elsewhere, "...Ready for It?" entered the top 10 on charts of Australia (number three), Hungary (four), Malaysia (six), Canada (seven), the United Kingdom (seven), Greece (nine), and New Zealand (nine).
 The single reached the top 20 in Ireland, the Czech Republic, and Lebanon; (Note: References:) and top 40 in Austria, Norway, Portugal, and Sweden.
-(Note: References:) It has been certified six-times platinum in Australia; double platinum in Brazil, Canada, and New Zealand; (Note: References:) and platinum in the United Kingdom.
-Also, it was certified gold in Denmark, Germany, Poland, Italy, Sweden, Poland, Spain and France.
+(Note: References:) It has been certified six-times platinum in Australia, and double platinum in Brazil, Canada, New Zealand, and the United Kingdom.
+(Note: References:)

 Music video

 The video features two versions of Swift dueling with each other: a cyborg Swift (left) and a human Swift (right).
-The bodysuit that she wears received backlash for making her appear naked.
+The bodysuit that she wears as a cyborg received backlash for making her appear naked.

 The music video was directed by Joseph Kahn.
 On October 23, 2017, Swift released a teaser of the music video for the song.
 The teaser received backlash from online commentators and audience, who claimed that Swift appears naked in the teaser.
 Subsequently, Swift posted an Instagram story denouncing the nudity claims alongside a selfie of her wearing a bodysuit, captioned "It truly warms my heart that ppl had so much to say about this bodysuit."
 The full video premiered on October 26.
 It features homage references to sci-fi films like Blade Runner (1982), Tron (1982), Westworld (1973), and Ex Machina (2014); and 1990s manga franchises like Ghost in the Shell and Sailor Moon.

 The video's central narrative is a battle between two versions of Swift: a human one and a cyborg one.
 In this narrative, an imprisoned female robot is eager to break out and avenge her captors.
 It starts with the human Swift, dressed in a black cloak.
 She walks through a dark alley and enters a room where the cyborg Swift is held captive in a force field cage.
 The cyborg Swift mutates into various forms trying to escape, and she eventually breaks through the cell walls, with shards of glass cutting the cloaked Swift across the face, revealing she is a cyborg as well.
 The cyborg guards try to contain both of them to no avail, and the video ends with the white cyborg Swift walking away from her demolished cell and moving up an escalator.